OctopusDeploy/blog/blog/2020-01/kubernetes-for-the-uninitiated/index.md

  - **metadata - name**: This is the unique name of our deployment.
  - **spec - replicas**: The number of container instances to run.
  - **spec - selector - matchlabels**:
-   - **Selector**: The selector field defines how Kubernetes objects find which pods to manage.
+   - **selector**: The selector field defines how Kubernetes objects find which pods to manage.
-   - **Labels**: Labels are key/value pairs that are attached to objects used to specify identifying attributes.
+   - **labels**: Labels are key/value pairs that are attached to objects used to specify identifying attributes.
  - **template**: The pod’s template specification.
  - **template - spec - containers**:  This section is an array of containers that this deployment will run.